CHAPTER 1. GENERAL PROVISIONS

 (2) Vendor and Contractor permits.
 Vendor and Contractor permits may be purchased at the Parking Office.
 Contractor permits are valid only in those spaces identified by the terms and specifications of the contract or as otherwise authorized by the Parking Office.

 (4) Other special permits.
-Permits may be acquired for special purpose such as loading equipment, overnight parking on campus, conference parking, etc., by making application to the Parking Office.
-This includes special permits for motor homes, campers, recreational vehicles, buses, trailers and other large vehicles for parking in areas designated on the special permit.
+Permits may be acquired for special purpose such as loading equipment, conference parking, etc., by making application to the Parking Office.
+This includes special permits for buses, trailers and other large vehicles for parking in areas designated on the special permit.

 (5) Service vehicle permits.
 Permits may be acquired at the Parking Office for parking in unreserved service vehicle parking spaces.